normzke/airbnb-clone-project/README.md

 7. Admin Dashboard (Optional)
 An interface for system administrators to manage users, oversee listings, resolve disputes, and monitor platform activity.

+## 🔐 API Security
+Securing the backend APIs is critical to protecting user data, ensuring system integrity, and maintaining trust.
+The following security measures will be implemented:

+1. Authentication
+We will implement token-based authentication (e.g., JWT) to verify the identity of users accessing the system.
+This ensures that only registered users can log in and interact with their data or perform authorized actions.

+2. Authorization
+Role-based access control (RBAC) will be used to restrict access to different parts of the application based on the user's role (guest, host, admin).
+For example, only hosts can add or edit property listings, while only guests can make bookings.

+3. Input Validation and Sanitization
+All incoming data will be validated and sanitized to prevent common vulnerabilities such as SQL injection and cross-site scripting (XSS).
+This keeps both user data and server logic safe from manipulation.

+4. Rate Limiting
+Rate limiting will be applied to API endpoints to prevent abuse, such as brute-force login attempts or spammy requests.
+This helps maintain system performance and guards against denial-of-service (DoS) attacks.

+5. Secure Data Transmission
+All communications with the backend will use HTTPS to encrypt data in transit.
+This ensures that sensitive information like passwords and payment data isn’t exposed to potential attackers.

+6. Payment Security
+Integration with a secure and compliant payment gateway (e.g., Stripe or PayPal) ensures that financial data is handled by trusted providers, reducing risk and ensuring PCI-DSS compliance.

+Why API Security Matters
+Protecting User Data: Ensures that sensitive information such as personal details and login credentials are safe.

+Securing Financial Transactions: Prevents unauthorized access to payment data and fraudulent transactions.

+Maintaining System Trust: A secure system helps build and retain trust among users, encouraging long-term engagement.

+Ensuring Legal Compliance: Adhering to security standards ensures compliance with data protection laws like GDPR.